john-breton/ZOIA-Librarian/README.md

 The project remains in active development to this day, and the main repo can be found at the following link: https://github.com/meanmedianmoge/zoia_lib

-The project consists of three phases.
+The project consisted of three phases.

 ### Phase 1
 The initial phase demanded for the creation of extensive documentation.